KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* string

-The name to be used by the pipeline stack, it is possible to configure this sperately from the branch name so that updating the branch name does not require destroy/recreate.
+The name to be used by the pipeline stack, it is possible to configure this separately from the branch name so that updating the branch name does not require destroy/recreate.

 ---